burakssener/Amazon-Web-Scraping/README.md

-# **Amazon Web Scraping Project**
+# **Amazon Discount Tracker**

 ## **Overview**
-This project demonstrates how to scrape product data from Amazon using Python.
-It extracts information such as product names, prices, and ratings to analyze trends and gain insights into the market.
-The project is implemented in a Jupyter Notebook for an interactive experience.
+This project automates the process of tracking your favorite Amazon products for discounts.
+It constantly monitors product prices and sends you an email notification whenever there is a price drop.
+The implementation leverages web scraping and automation techniques using Python.

 ---

 ## **Features**
-- Scrapes Amazon product listings using **BeautifulSoup**.
+- Scrapes Amazon product pages to fetch:
-- Extracts key product details like:
   - Product Name
-  - Price
+  - Current Price
-  - Ratings
+  - Product Availability
-- Saves the scraped data into structured formats (e.g., CSV).
+- Tracks prices over time for selected products.
+- Sends email alerts when a price drop is detected.

 ---